kjschelling/capstone-frontend/README.md

-Welcome to my Cosemetic Ingredient Site - Frontend Capstone
+Beauty Cosemetic Ingredient Site - Frontend

+I created this site to aid me in my research of cosemetic ingredients.
+Giving me a place to store ingredients I'm interested in.
+Along with adding ingredients, it allows me to add relevant links and additional notes to each ingredient.

 _____________________________________

 Deployed frontend:https://kjschelling.github.io/kjschelling-capstone/

 Deployed backend:https://kjschelling-capstone.herokuapp.com/

 Frontend repository:https://github.com/kjschelling/kjschelling-capstone

 Backend repository:https://github.com/kjschelling/Capstone-backend

 _____________________________________

+Site Functionally:

-This site allows the user to log in, add an ingredient they want to know more about and add links and notes desribing what it's used for, research paper links, and any other useful resources.
+This site allows the user to log in, add an ingredient they want to save and add relevant links and notes and other resources.

-I created this site to aid me in my research of cosemetic ingredients.
-It gives me a place to store ingredients I'm interested in and can add links and notes to each.

 User Stories:

 -User should sign up, sign in, change password and sign out -user should be able to view, create and delete an ingredient -user should be able to view create, update and delete ingredients additional info

 Technologies used: